 - How much your insurance costs

 - How much you spend on food

-- Your recurring monthly expenses (medical bills, medication costs, credit card bills, child support, etc.)
+- Your recurring monthly expenses (like medical bills, medication costs, credit card bills, child support, etc.)

 - How much disposable income you need to do the things you enjoy

-- If you want to trade in your car for another car
+- If you want to trade in your current car for another car

 How much should you spend on a car?

 It’s important to set your sights on a car you can afford.
 Your success is important to us, and we want you to find the right car that matches all of your needs.
 We’re here to help make sure you get into a car that matches your needs.
 You can trust us to not sell you a used car that you can’t afford.